revault/practical-revault/messages.md

 #### `sig_ack`

-The watchtower must not send an ACK if it did not build and checked the transactions, or if it is unable to bump the feerate with its current utxos.
+The watchtower must not send an ACK if it did not build and check the transactions, or if it is unable to bump the feerate with its current utxos.
 FIXME: What is a reasonable limit for a WT to not send the ACK because of insufficient funds ?